nemosminer/NemosMiner/README.md

 NemosMiner was based on MultiPoolMiner which can be found here: https://github.com/MultiPoolMiner/MultiPoolMiner NemosMiner is currently based on NPlusMiner which can be found here: https://github.com/MrPlusGH/NPlusMiner

+Note: This beta version is **NOT backwards compatible** with the curren 3.8 code base.
+Install to a new directory

+Also configuration options have changed, see Changed Config Items.txt for more information.

 *****